KingScooty/creativenightly.com/app/_drafts/How-to-lint-your-sass-with-stylelint.md

 ###Case Study

-####Selector nesting in Sass is bad---use a linter!

-Selector nesting is a root evil when using Sass; it's a one way trip to specificity hell if abused.
-I would advise against using nesting at all costs---unless you know what you're doing.
-Lucky for us, there's a plugin for that!
-With Stylelint, we can set a max nesting limit to help swat away any misuse.
+####The project manager who likes to code

 How about this for a scenario.
 A project manager decides---in order to free up some valuable time on the project---to have a go at adding a feature.
-The feature is to add a hover state to a link on a component.
+The feature is to add a box shadow to the hover state of a component, and to also add a hover state to the links of a child component.

 *What's the worst that could happen?*